 The College participates in the State of New Mexico Public Schools Insurance Authority group health insurance plan.
 The Authority's two primary insurance underwriters are Blue Cross/Blue Shield of New Mexico and Presbyterian.
 The Authority's primary insurance underwriters are Blue Cross/Blue Shield of New Mexico, Presbyterian and SIGNA.
 The plan covers all eligible employees of the College who choose to participate in the plan.
 The plan covers all full-time employees of the College who choose to participate in the plan.
-The plan covers all full-time employees contribute based on percentage splits established by 10-7-4 NMSA 1978 for public employees.
+The College pays premiums under the plan and employees contribute based on percentage splits established by 10-7-4 NMSA 1978 for public employees.